If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

-When the temperature of the pan is too hot, the outside gets cooked before the inside is done.
+When the pan’s temperature is too hot, the outside gets cooked before the inside is done.
 Also, make sure that the ingredients are all room temperature.
 If they’re cold, the middle of the batter will take longer to cook.

 The secret to these pancakes is using sourdough starter discard and quality flour – I recommend King Arthur flour.
 The sourdough makes the pancakes delightfully tangy.
 Also, see my 5 tips to make pancakes fluffy for the best sourdough discard pancakes.

 It’s great to add butter to the batter for flavor, but it’s better to use a neutral oil like canola, coconut, or shortening to cook them in since oil has a higher heat point and can get the edges of your pancakes nice and crispy without burning.

 Start with a gluten-free sourdough starter, then use almond flour in place of all-purpose flour for a gluten-free pancake recipe.

 Sourdough Pancakes Recipe